 Soil: Considering that these plants grow up in trees in the wild, they aren’t picky about soil quality.
 Any standard potting mix will suffice.

 Fertilizer: Similarly, any average houseplant fertilizer will work for pothos plants, perhaps every other month or so, as container soil will lose it’s nutrients over time as the plant absorbs it.

 When the Pothos plant is in a rapid growth stage, it’s signature, leaf-lined tendrils can grow quite long.
 This is the perfect opportunity to snip some healthy stems for your pothos cuttings.
 Without affecting the overall health and lush appearance of the plant itself.

 Each cutting should have four or more leaves on it, to ensure it’s strength and vitality as it develops roots.
 Remove the leaf that is closest to the cut end.
 If not, it will become a safe haven for algae and bacteria to grow when submerged in water.
 Place the stems in a small glass vase or drinking glass filled with clean, distilled water and place in a sunny window.

 With the combination of clean water, light and heat (intensified by the glass window pane and the glass container), roots should begin to grow from the small brown nodes present along each stem.
 Pothos cuttings can also be propagated by introducing a rooting agent.
 Then placing them in well-drained potting soil.
 However, since Pothos plants grow so happily devoid of soil in the wild, I prefer to root them in a plain glass of water without any rooting agents.
 I simply haven’t found it to be necessary, in this case.

 If you have the opportunity to root stems from different varieties of pothos, why not go wild and put them together as a combination planting.
-I like to mix them with other varieties of houseplant such as this mix that I just started.
-It contains two different types of pothos with pops of wandering jew (Tradescantia zebrina) for contrasting color and pattern.
+I like to mix them with other varieties of houseplant such as wandering jew (Tradescantia zebrina) for contrasting color and pattern.